‘It’s been hard to help veterans without the stores’: Closed DAV thrift stores leave programs without funding

 “Veterans wrote a check, a blind check to help us in our country and all we want to do is help them as well,” said Owens.

-They will start collecting donations next week but you can mail monetary donations to the corporate office at 926 North Mosley, Wichita, Kansas 67214 or you can donate online at DAV.org.
+They will start collecting donations next week.
+You can mail monetary donations to the corporate office at 926 North Mosley, Wichita, Kansas, 67214, or you can donate online at DAV.org.
 According to the DAV website, any donations made online on Giving Tuesday, May 5 will be matched up to $100,000.